TimMerker/AutomatedReasoning/README.md

 # Toolkit for automated reasoning and interpolation with ordered resolution

-In this bachelor thesis, we developed a toolkit for automated reasoning and interpolation with ordered resolution.
+In this bachelor thesis, I developed a toolkit for automated reasoning and interpolation with ordered resolution.
 Firstly, the theoretical aspects of propositional logic are covered in the preliminaries section, including syntax and semantics, the transformation of formulae in conjunctive and disjunctive normal form, the ordered resolution calculus with